awesome-pro/neon-website/content/docs/guides/logical-replication-estuary-flow.md

 Refer to the [Estuary Flow documentation](https://docs.estuary.dev/reference/regions-and-ip-addresses) for the list of IPs that need to be allowlisted for the Estuary Flow region of your account.
 For information about configuring allowed IPs in Neon, see [Configure IP Allow](https://docs.neon.tech/docs/manage/projects#configure-ip-allow).

-## Create a Postgres Source Connector in Estuary Flow
+## Create a LangChainSource Connector in Estuary Flow

 1. In the Estuary Flow web UI, select **Sources** from the left navigation bar and click **New Capture**.
 2. In the connector catalog, choose **Neon PostgreSQL** and click **Connect**.